Sociology and Anthropology Degrees

 Our dual sociology/anthropology degree gives you a foundation in qualitative and quantitative research, statistical analysis, critical thinking and problem solving.
 You’ll design research, conduct internships and pursue your own thesis.

 Business-sociology majors establish a foundation in accounting, marketing and economics while critically applying their sociological skills to business settings.

-Majors in criminal justice in society study criminology, law and all aspects of the criminal justice system.
+Majors in criminology study the law and all aspects of the criminal justice system.
 They develop both specific skills and a critical sociological perspective concerning the relationship between the criminal justice system and society.

 In addition, students from other majors choose to minor in sociology/anthropology or in specific sociology subjects like minority, criminal, environmental and family studies to enhance their academic experiences and career ambitions with human nuance.